Bunions are a common cause of pain and deformity at the base of the big toe.

 - Footwear choices.
 In very early stages, switching from shoes featuring narrow fronts and/or high heels to low-heeled models with deep, wide toe boxes can avoid too much friction or pressure being placed on the affected area.

 - Custom orthotics.
 Changing to different shoes can potentially be a step in the right direction.
 For cases that are further along in development, we may recommend custom-fitted orthotic devices.
-The intent with this option is to correct biomechanical issues (like overpronation) to redistribute pressure from the forefoot area.
+The intent with this option is to correct biomechanical issues (like overpronation) to redistribute pressure away from the forefoot area.

 - Medication.
 If you are using over-the-counter medications—such as nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or naproxen sodium—make sure you consult with our office for specific recommendations regarding types and dosage.
 If necessary, we may recommend using prescription medication, but this is something we will need to discuss together.